trungnguyenexp/expedia-omg-tags/CONTRIBUTING.md

 ## Workflow

-Workflow for a new customized tag
+Workflow for a new customized tag, update to existing templates or extensions.
+See below an example of creating a new customized tag script.
+In doubt, reach out to omgsup@expedia.com.

 1. Developer A initially forks the github repo
 2. Developer A makes changes to the repo